A complete guide to the Zendesk automation assistant in 2026

 The Zendesk automation assistant is a suite of AI-powered features, including AI Copilot and Intelligent Triage, built into the Zendesk platform.
 It helps agents by suggesting replies, summarizing tickets, and automating ticket categorization to free them up for more complex issues.

-The Zendesk automation assistant is limited to three main knowledge sources: your public-facing help center articles, past solved tickets within Zendesk, and any manual procedures you create.
-It cannot access information from external platforms like Confluence or Google Docs.
+The Zendesk automation assistant focuses on three core knowledge sources: your public-facing help center articles, solved tickets within your Zendesk instance, and manual procedures you create within the platform.